 Be honest, did I trick you with these ‘Eggy Pancakes’?
 I think they look pretty cool!
 My boyfriend almost couldn’t believe it they were made with only plant-based ingredients!

 If you’re making or hosting an Easter breakfast or brunch, you’ll have to make these easy Vegan Easter Pancakes.
 I’m sorry, but you really have to!
 I mean, imagine the faces!
-Also, how cool is it that Easter Sunday falls on the first of April this year?!
-These pancakes are a must!

 The Vegan Egg Topping